 - Now set it as disabled on the top left corner (see the snapshot above).

 - At last, hit apply followed by the OK button.

 Reboot your PC so that changes made to GPE are saved and comes into effect from the next login.

-Follow these steps to hide administrator account on UAC prompt using registry tweaks.
+Follow these steps to hide the administrator account on the UAC prompt using registry tweaks.

 - Make a right-click on the Start button and select the Run option from the list.

 - Now, type Regedit in the blank box followed by OK, this will open Registry Editor.